thisIsTheFoxe/WWDC18/README.md

 # WWDC18 (ACCEPTED)
 This is my scholarship submission for  WWDC18  Hope you have fun playing and learning :)

-If you like clean and beautiful Swift-Code, I highly recommend that you don't worry about mine too much.
-Since we only had a few weeks of time and I did most coding late at night it partly really is aweful to look at.
+If you like clean and beautiful Swift-Code, I highly recommend that you don't worry too much about mine.
+Since we only had a few weeks of time and I did most of the coding late at night it partly really is aweful to look at.
 I tried to beautify it at least a bit, but I gave up, given the low capabilities of playgound-debugging.

 If you have any questions about anything just HMU..